cuadravan/cuadravan/README.md

 I currently work as a Firmware Engineer, focused more on programming nearest the metal.

-I have a strong passion for exploring and comprehending the full spectrum of computer abstraction, with a background ranging from **OS kernel simulation, and autonomous robotics firmware** to **full-stack .NET applications, cloud services, and CI/CD workflows**.
+I have a strong passion for exploring and comprehending the full spectrum of computer abstraction, with a background ranging from **OS kernel simulation and autonomous robotics firmware** to **full-stack .NET applications, cloud services, and CI/CD workflows**.
 These are found in my featured works and pinned repositories below.

 * **Currently:** Starting out my career by specializing in Firmware Engineering
 * **Background:** BSCpE (Top Graduate and Magna Cum Laude, USJ-R)